Jump to letterABCDEFGHIJKLMNOPQRSTUVWXYZ

 See Secondary Sale in context

-Secondary Sale shows up most often in these scoring rubrics and investor profiles — jump straight to who cares about it and how to pitch them.
+Secondary Sale shows up most often in these scoring rubrics and investor profiles, jump straight to who cares about it and how to pitch them.

 Related terms

-Use this in your next pitch deck
+Use Secondary Sale in your next pitch deck

 Deckmetric scores your pitch across 10 VC frameworks and against 8 investor types.
-Upload your deck for an instant analysis, or check the startup valuation calculator to benchmark your raise.